Hydroxyzine for dogs is a canine antihistamine. Your vet may prescribe it to relieve the symptoms of an allergic reaction.

 Treating dogs with antihistamines can take some trial and error as each animal reacts very differently.

-This being the case, it’s impossible to recommend ‘across the board’ dosages that will produce good results.
+So, it’s impossible to recommend ‘across the board’ dosages that will produce good results.

 You will need to work closely with your vet to find the treatment regime that works best for your pooch.

 What is the Protocol for Using Hydroxyzine for Dogs?

 Your vet will work to determine the appropriate dosage according to a few factors.

 These include the severity of the symptoms, the size of your dog, and any existing treatments or illnesses your dog has.